 With the introduction of the SST Examination, it is no longer a requirement to present for, or hold a pass in the RACDS Primary Examination.

-Candidates will only be eligible for an exemption from the SST Examination if they have completed the RACS Primary Examination (synonyms BST RACS Examination and Generic SET Surgical Science and Clinical Science Examination of the RACS).
+Candidates will only be eligible for an exemption from the SST Examination if they have completed the RACS Primary Examination (BST RACS Examination and Generic SET Surgical Science and Clinical Science Examination of the RACS).

 Candidates must provide certified evidence of completion of all components of the RACS Primary Examination.

-Please refer to Page 70, C – Section 3, Surgical Science and Training in Oral and Maxillofacial Surgery (SST) in the Handbook for more information.
+Please refer to Part D – Section 1.1, Surgical Science and Training in Oral and Maxillofacial Surgery (SST) in the Handbook for more information.

 The Final Examination

-When trainees have completed their training or are in their final year, they may apply for Assessment of Eligibility for the Final Examination in Oral and Maxillofacial Surgery.
+When trainees are in their last 18 months of training, they may apply for Assessment of Eligibility for the Final Examination in Oral and Maxillofacial Surgery.

 Trainees who have been successful in their eligibility application must then register for the Final Examination prior to the closing date.

-Please see Page 143, D – Section 1, The Final Examination in the OMS Handbook for more information.
+Please see Part E -Section 1, The Final Examination in the OMS Handbook for more information.